aybaras/VGA-based-screensaver/README.md

 A VHDL-based VGA driver to implement a square 41x41 screensaver that cycles through 256 different colors as it moves.

-This project was assigned for the Digital System Design (EE 240) course on Spring 2021 semester.
+This project was assigned for the Digital System Design (EE 240) course in the Spring 2021 semester.